alx2009/K197Control/K197control_protocol_specification.md

 ## Sending Commands to the K197

 Commands are always sent in a 5 bytes structure, where each byte contains data from bit7 (MSB) to bit0 (LSB).
-The structure allow buffering different command in the same 5 byte structre before they are sent to the K197.
+The structure allow buffering different command in the same 5 byte structure before they are sent to the K197.
 In this way the voltmeter can be completely reconfigured and triggered sending a single frame.

 When a command structure is ready to be sent (execute command on the IEEE 488 bus), the IEEE 488 card must wait until a new frame is started by the K197.
 The frame with the command then can be sent.
 It must be sent without any initial synchronization sequence.